vinaydhegde/testdriven-site/_posts/2017-06-04-03-part2-react-setup.markdown

 XMLHttpRequest cannot load http://localhost:5555/users.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:3000' is therefore not allowed access.
 ```

-In short, we're making [cross-origin](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) AJAX request (from `http://localhost:3000` to `http://localhost:5555`), which is a violation of the browsers "same origin policy".
+In short, we're making a  [cross-origin](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) AJAX request (from `http://localhost:3000` to `http://localhost:5555`), which is a violation of the browsers "same origin policy".
 Let's use the [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/) extension to handle this.

 Within the *flask-microservices-users* project directory, kill the server and then install Flask-CORS: